Second Order Cumulants: second order even elements and R-diagonal elements: Second order cumulants and second order freeness

 \begin{definition} Let recall from \cite{av} the notion of an even partition.
 A partition is \textit{even} if all of its blocks have an even number of elements.
-Likewise we say a permutation is \textit{even }if all of its cycles have an even number of elements. \end{definition}
+Likewise we say a permutation is \textit{even }if all of its cycles have an even number of elements.
+Note that this is not the usual convention used in group theory. \end{definition}

 The theorem of Nica and Speicher is as follows.

 \begin{theorem}[\cite{ns1}] Let $x = x^* \in (\cA, \phi)$ be even.
 Then the free cumulants of $x^2$ can be calculated from the free cumulants of $x$ as follows.